 Writers at York is a lively programme of readings and workshops, and aims to celebrate and explore the work of both emerging and established contemporary writers.

 Writers at York is supported by the University of York's External Engagement Awards and the Festival of Ideas.

 You will be based in the Department of English and Related Literature on Campus West.
-Most of your contact hours will be in the Berrick Saul Building and additional locations nearby on Campus West.
+Most of your contact hours will be in locations nearby on Campus West.

 Our beautiful green campus offers a student-friendly setting in which to live and study, within easy reach of the action in the city centre.
 It's easy to get around campus - everything is within walking or pedalling distance, or you can always use the fast and frequent bus service.